ogi-iii/nestjs-bff/README.md

 The supported types of API endpoint of this BFF is listed in below.

 - HTTP Request Proxy (GET / POST / PUT / PATCH / DELETE)
-  - with Authorization by Token Introspection (OAuth 2.0)
+  - which can authorize via session cookie by exchanging with the access token cached in Redis (OpenID Connect)
-- Authentication by Authorization Code Flow (OAUTH 2.0 / OpenID Connect)
+- User authentication by Authorization Code Flow (OAUTH 2.0 / OpenID Connect)
   - which automatically handles state, nonce, and PKCE (OpenID Connect)
-- Re-Authentication by Token Refresh (OAUTH 2.0 / OpenID Connect)

 ## Requirements